Patchwork Rodeo: Tame the Calgary Stampede Quilt Block

 To hold the patches in place, I've used a pin inserted parallel to the drawn line.

-Stitch just on the right side of the line closest to the corner to account for the turn of the cloth.
+Stitch just on the right side of the line closest to the corner to make up for the turn of the cloth.

 Using the Connector Corner technique